-It is the responsibility of the parent/carer to ensure that their child/children get to and from school at the appropriate time each day.
+It is the responsibility of the parent/carer to ensure that their child/children get to and from their educational establishment at the appropriate time each day.
 Travel arrangements are an important consideration when parent/carers are making preferences.
-You should think about how practical it is to choose a school which is not within walking distance, unless it is designated as your nearest qualifying school.
-It is your responsibility as a parent/ carer, to ensure home to school travel arrangements are in place.
+You should think about how practical it is to choose an educational establishment which is not within walking distance, unless it is designated as your nearest qualifying school or educational establishment.
+It is your responsibility as a parent/carer, to ensure home to educational establishment travel arrangements are in place.

-Section 508B of the Education Act 1996, 'the Act', outlines the duties placed on local authorities to make such travel arrangements in order to facilitate attendance at school for 'eligible' children.
+Section 508B of the Education Act 1996, 'the Act', deals with the duty on local authorities to make such travel arrangements as considered necessary in order to facilitate attendance at school for 'eligible' children.
 Schedule 35B of the Act defines eligible children - those categories of children of compulsory school age (aged 5-16) in an authority's area for whom free travel arrangements will be required.